 Do you want to record the audio that is coming from your PC speakers?
 Not only will that let you record computer audio, but it will let you save music from videos, games, or even online streaming audio of various types.

-While technically you could hold up a microphone right next to your speakers – that is far from the best option, and the audio quality will not be good.
-Instead of that, you’d be far better off using tools that are capable of recording system audio directly from your sound card.
+While technically, you could hold up a microphone right next to your speakers – that is far from the best option, and the audio quality will not be good.
+Instead, you’d be far better off using tools capable of recording system audio directly from your sound card.

-With the right tools, you’ll find that it is really quite easy to record system audio.
+With the right tools, you’ll find that it is really relatively easy to record system audio.
 More importantly, the quality of the clips that you capture will be much higher.